 How Much Does A Process Server Cost in California

 The legal system relies on process serving to make sure all parties involved in legal proceedings receive proper notice.
 So, how much does it cost?
+Our experienced Los Angeles Process Servers have put together this handy guide so you know exactly what to expect.

 This article will explore the cost of process serving in California and provide insight into the financial aspect of the process.